 For this reason, not all fee-only advisors are worth their fee.
 They still need to earn their fee, every year.
 This might be through prudent tax planning, estate planning, retirement planning, prudent investment management, budgeting, coaching, counsel, etc.

 The Bottom Line

-There’s no simple answer to which option is better; it really depends on what you’re looking to accomplish by hiring the advisor on to do for you.
+There’s no simple answer to which option is better; it really depends on what you’re looking to accomplish by hiring the advisor to do for you.
 Paying the occasional commission in exchange for one-time advice isn’t likely a big mistake unless you can find comparable advice at little to no cost.
-However, investors with large portfolios who need active asset allocation, a fee-only investment advisor might be the better option.
-The key to ensuring you hire on the right advisor is to understand, up front, the reasoning why the advisor recommends what they do and why they don’t recommend what they don’t.
-This is an incredibly important decision for most people because by choosing the right advisor, it can worth millions to you throughout your life.
+However, for investors with large portfolios who need active asset allocation, a fee-only investment advisor might be the better option.
+The key to ensuring you hire the right advisor is to understand, upfront, the reasoning why the advisor recommends what they do and why they don’t recommend what they don’t.
+This is an incredibly important decision for most people because choosing the right advisor can be worth millions to you throughout your life.

 Think you’re ready to start interviewing financial advisors?
 Click here to schedule a complimentary phone call with a CFP® at Progress Wealth Management and learn more about what we can do to help you start making progress towards your goals.
 Click below to schedule an appointment.